rwxrob/zet/20211115160539/README.md

 # Kubernetes *Real* Application Practices (KRAP)

+KRAP is a methodology for administering Kubernetes applications in the real world.

 Let's face it, there are far too many ways to install and manage Kubernetes applications today.
 What's worse is that as a cloud-native administrator you don't get to choose.
 This leaves you responsible to